This is a paragraph. Writing in paragraphs lets visitors find what they are looking for quickly and easily.

 Sound doesn't always travel through the building element you are looking to soundproof.
 Flanking occurs when sound travels along materials shared by adjacent structures.
 E.g. If sound can't go through the e.g. wall, then it will try to travel up, over, or around the side.
 Flanking is a common cause of sound test failure in meeting Part E Building Regulations.

-Yes, even thought the test is carried out in certain rooms, all rooms will need treating.
+Yes, even though the test is carried out in certain rooms, all rooms will need treating.

 Building Regulations is only a minimum requirement.
 Therefore, you may need additional soundproofing to reduce unwanted noise.